This post was originally published on 8/22/2018 and updated in the fall of 2020.

 In Front of the Camera

-Some of us are squeamish in front of the camera in the best of times.
+Some of us are nervous in front of the camera in the best of times.
 I have total compassion for my clients who deal with the compounded stress of making sure their wedding runs smoothly in addition to being the subject of a photoshoot.
-I love being a support for my clients in these highly emotional moments.
+I love being a support for my clients and will guide you the entire time, as needed!

-Here are some tips for keeping the vibes calm and cool as your photographer captures all of your candid and posed moments:
+Here are some basic tips for keeping the vibes calm and cool as I capture the day:

--Stay hydrated.
+-Stay hydrated and eat something.
 You’ll look and feel better.
-Trust me.

 -Limit distractions.
 I know, easier said than done!
-It’s more than ok to say no to an audience, and to delegate tasks while you focus on your partner and how amazing your love is.
+It’s OK to say no to an audience watching while you take portraits.

-Yes, you’re the architect of this vibrant day with many moving parts.
-Yes, things can (and usually to a small extent, do) go wrong.
-But still..this is your wedding day.
+My biggest hope for my couples is that they let their guard down to enjoy the wedding while I capture it honestly.
+Yes, things can go wrong.
+But still... this is your wedding day.
 There is a special kind of wonderment intrinsic to weddings.
-The glow of the community surrounding you and your beloved.
+The glow of the community surrounding you two.
 The creation of memories.
 Experiencing a milestone.
 Celebrating love in all of its forms!
 Don’t forget to take care of yourself so that you can bask in that magic you’ve created.